-Initial concerns regarding the above stakeholders should be raised with the Security Director as the PREVENT Lead.
+Initial concerns regarding the above stakeholders should be raised with the Director of Security, Estates & Resilience as the PREVENT Lead.

 Should concerns arise in relation to a child being regarded as at risk of radicalisation then The State Hospital Keeping Children Safe policy would be relevant and would inform the actions which require to be taken on order to safeguard a child.